-During the most recent restoration in the 1980s and 1990s, many of these black cloths were removed, but not the ones originally painted by da Volterra, perhaps because they were also considered part of the original painting, or perhaps because it reminds us that without those loin cloths, the painting might have been destroyed entirely thanks to overzealous critics.
+During the most recent restoration many of these black cloths were removed, but not the ones originally painted by da Volterra.

-It took me over a month of research and writing to bring you this page about Michelangelo and the Sistine Chapel.
-I hope you enjoy it.
+I hope you have enjoyed this page about Michelangelo and the Sistine Chapel!
 These are the resources I used most:

 Want to save this page about Michelangelo and the Sistine Chapel to Pinterest?
 Pin it here!